Labernator/Mordheim/Mordheim2024/readme.md

 ### Climbing
 > Replace the second paragraph with this: \nAny model (except animals!) can climb up or down fences, walls, etc.\nHe must be touching what he wants to climb.
 He may climb up to his total Movement in a single movement phase.\nAny remaining movement can be used as normal.\nIf the height is more than the model’s normal move, he cannot climb the wall.

 Marius: good one
+Stefan: Good one

 ### Unclaimed loot
 > When all other players have routed, the remaining player gains an additional movement phase in which he might claim any loot on the table.
 All unclaimed loot after that phase is lost.

 Marius: good one
+Stefan: Good one. müsste allerdings dann irgendwie 2 Aktionen heißen, oder so.